sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 # UNIT 2.
 Objects and Object Oriented Programming

-Objects are one of the most important parts of java and object oriented principals is why games like minecraft thrive with java.
-After this lesson, you will understand why notch going with java is the best thing that could happen to minecraft(and you will learn how objects in java work)
+Objects are one of the most important parts of java and object oriented principals is why games like Minecraft thrive with java.
+After this lesson, you will understand why notch going with java is the best thing that could happen to Minecraft (and you will learn how objects in java work)

 ## Lesson 1 - Object Creation

 Java is an Object Oriented Language, that pretty much means that java was optimized for that.
 But what does that mean and how does it work.
-Well, being object oriented means ..., this is important make sure you remember this,
+Well, being object oriented means …, this is important make sure you remember this,

 ## ***WHEN OBJECTS INTERACT WITH OTHER OBJECTS***